shohei-mochizuki/challenge11-expressjs-easynotetaker/README.md

 [QUESTIONS](#questions)

 ## INSTALLATION
-This application requires 1.JavaScript, 2.Node.JS (version 16, not the latest), 3.Command line and 4.Node package manager to run.
-In a blank folder, please put index.js and package.json and a folder named lib.
-In the folder "lib", put shapes.js.
-Once all the necessary files are added, open the command line and move to this project folder.
-Type "npm install" and confirm that a folder called "node_modules" and a file called package-lock.json are created.
+This application requires 1.JavaScript, 2.Node.JS (version 16, not the latest) and 3.Node package manager to run.
+In a blank folder, please put necessary files (please refer to the TESTS section for the details) and open the command line.
+In the command line, move to this folder and then type "npm install".
+Make sure that a folder called "node_modules" and a file called package-lock.json are created.
 This application uses the following libraries:
-* inquirer (please use version 8.2.4)
-* inquirer-maxlength-input-prompt (add-on of inquirer)
+* express
-* jest
+* uuid

 ## USAGE
 First, make sure that all the necessary files are in your project folder (if not, refer to the INSTALLATION section).
 Open command line and move to this folder first.
-Type "node index.js" in the command line and answer the questions.
-You need to type your answers in command line for most of the questions.
-User inputs need to follow the instructions.
-For the shape, choose one from the list.
-Once you complete answering all the questions, you can find a SVG file in the folder "examples".
+Type "npm start" in the command line and you'll see a  message "App listening at http://localhost:3001 🚀".
+Go to a web browser and type this URL.
+It will take you to the landing page.
+Click the "" button to go to the note section.
+Once you

 ## LICENSE
 MIT:<br>